History of Christianity in the United States: New England

 A group which later became known as the Pilgrims settled the Plymouth Colony in Plymouth, Massachusetts, in 1620, seeking refuge from conflicts in England which led up to the English Civil War.

 The Puritans, a much larger group than the Pilgrims, established the Massachusetts Bay Colony in 1629 with 400 settlers.
 Puritans were English Protestants who wished to reform and purify the Church of England in the New World of what they considered to be unacceptable residues of Roman Catholicism.
 Within two years, an additional 2,000 settlers arrived.
 Beginning in 1630, as many as 20,000 Puritans emigrated to America from England to gain the liberty to worship as they chose.
 Most settled in New England, but some went as far as the West Indies.
 Theologically, the Puritans were "non-separating Congregationalists".
 The Puritans created a deeply religious, socially tight-knit and politically innovative culture that is still present in the modern United States.
-They hoped this new land would serve as a "redeemer nation".
+They hoped the new land of would serve as a "redeemer nation".

 The Salem witch trials, by the Puritans, were a series of hearings before local magistrates followed by county court trials to prosecute people accused of witchcraft in Essex, Suffolk and Middlesex counties of colonial Massachusetts, between February 1692 and May 1693.
 Over 150 people were arrested and imprisoned, with even more accused but not formally pursued by the authorities.
 The two courts convicted twenty-nine people of the capital felony of witchcraft.
 Nineteen of the accused, fourteen women and five men, were hanged.
 One man (Giles Corey) who refused to enter a plea was crushed to death under heavy stones in an attempt to force him to do so.
 At least five more of the accused died in prison.